brian-rose/daes-grad-handbook/phd.md

 ## Department Guidelines

-### General Information
+### Credit counts

-Students who consider the Master’s degree as an option for an intermediate or terminal degree, should initially follow the guidelines for the respective Master’s Program in order to satisfy the requirements for that degree.
-(Note: Doctoral students should not take ATM 699 unless they are certain they plan to obtain the M.S. degree since credits for ATM 699 are recorded as “Incomplete” until a Master’s thesis is submitted and approved.)
+#### Pre-candidacy
 Doctoral students must register for nine credits every semester if they are supported as a GA, TA, or RA, in order to maintain full-time student status.
-Students intending to achieve PhD candidacy (i.e., 60 credits) at the end of three years will need to take, with their research advisor’s consent, 12 credits per semester in their third year in order to have accumulated the 60 credits required for candidacy (Note: This option may not be available to TAs and GAs due to state funding.).
+Students intending to achieve PhD candidacy (i.e., 60 credits) at the end of three years will need to take, with their research advisor’s consent, 12 credits per semester in their third year in order to have accumulated the 60 credits required for candidacy. _Note: This option may not be available to TAs and GAs due to state funding._

 During the last semester before advancing to candidacy, a student may enroll in less than nine credits if they need less than nine to earn 60 credits (e.g., a student has 54 credits and only needs six to reach 60).
 If a student wishes to take less than nine credits, they must submit a [Reduced Credit Load form](https://www.albany.edu/graduate/resources-current-students) and send the confirmation email to The Graduate Program Director.

+#### Post-candidacy
 Doctoral students achieving candidacy need register for only one credit of ATM 899.
 If a student wishes to take a class after candidacy, they must still enroll in ATM 899.
 Unless a leave of absence is requested and granted, all other students must register for at least three credits to satisfy the requirement of continuous registration.

+### M.S. degree options for Ph.D. students
+Students who consider the Master’s degree as an option for an intermediate or terminal degree, should initially follow the guidelines for the respective Master’s Program in order to satisfy the requirements for that degree.
+(Note: Doctoral students should not take ATM 699 unless they are certain they plan to obtain the M.S. degree since credits for ATM 699 are recorded as “Incomplete” until a Master’s thesis is submitted and approved.)

 A PhD student who seeks award of the M.S. “along the way” must obtain supplementary M.S. program activation via submittal of a form and fee (see also page 15).
 If a student wishes to terminate with the M.S. degree, the student should, AFTER activation of the M.S. program, email their intention to withdraw from the Ph.D. program to The Graduate School.
 A student who has converted to the M.S. program and is not an international student does not need to register if they have completed all M.S. requirements except for submittal of the thesis (Note: Non-registered students do not have access to student services).
 International students are required to be registered in order to maintain student visa status.